 But it is a processed cheese product made using milk product, whey, and elements of cheese.
 The household name has been around since 1923 and became part of the Kraft Foods family in 1927, earning its place in history along the way.

-Velveeta is expensive because it’s an ever-popular, high-demand processed cheese product that requires several ingredients to produce.
-Velveeta also markets itself as a convenience brand and uses easy-to-use packaging for its products which adds to its overall cost.
+Generally speaking, Velveeta is expensive because it’s an ever-popular, high-demand processed cheese product that markets itself as a convenience brand.
+It uses easy-to-use packaging and extensive processing for its products which adds to its overall cost.

 You may likely have your favorite Velveeta recipe that comes to mind whenever the name comes up.
 Nachos, grilled cheese, queso, mac and cheese, baked potatoes, the possibilities are endless with Velveeta.